 // AR FOUNDATION · iOS / ANDROID · SURFACE DETECTION · PORTABLE

 The third chapter is an accessible AR demo deployable on any modern iOS or Android smartphone — no headset required.
-Using AR Foundation (Unity) or Unreal's ARKit/ARCore integration, individual artworks from the gallery are placed onto real-world surfaces detected by the phone camera.
+Using Unreal's ARKit/ARCore integration, individual artworks from the gallery are placed onto real-world surfaces detected by the phone camera.
 Users can walk around the virtual artwork, scale it, and read contextual information overlaid alongside it — a portable taste of the full gallery experience.

 | Platform | iOS 14+ (ARKit 4) & Android 8.0+ (ARCore 1.x) |